 - A passport photo and proof that the fees were paid are part of the work permit application in Croatia.

 In some cases, the authorities might ask for extra documents on behalf of the company you are about to work with.
-Make sure you understand the requirements for obtaining a work permit for Croatia, by letting our immigration attorneys in Croatia help you.
+Make sure you understand the requirements for obtaining a work permit for Croatia, by letting our experts help you.
+They can help you immigrate to Croatia.

 Can I get support for obtaining the residence permit?